openaq/openaq-python/README.md

 ## Acknowledgements

 For many years [py-openaq](https://github.com/dhhagan/py-openaq) by David Hagan filled the gap for a Python API wrapper for the OpenAQ API.
-Thank you to David for many years of maintaining py-openaq and for taking the original step to develop a wrapper for OpenAQ.
+Thank you to David for this initial wrapper and maintaining it for so long.